Set Current Location

 A part of the Tigua Indian Cultural Center, the Ysleta del Sur Pueblo Museum takes you through the history of the tribe from 1680 to the present.
 Get a glimpse of their lives as refugees when they fled from New Mexico during the Pueblo Revolt in 1680 as well as their contemporary culture through relics, artwork, crafts and pottery.
 It is inside the Alderette-Candelaria House, built in the 1840's, and it's definitely one of the most interesting museums in El Paso.

 The Tigua people are the last remaining tribe that carries on Puebloan culture in the state of Texas.
 Puebloan culture includes all tribes that live in similar ways and have similar cultural practices albeit they speak mutually unintelligible languages.
 In fact the binding nature of their name also derives from the houses they build, Pueblos.
 Here at the center inside the Ysleta del Sur Pueblo, visitors can learn more about these native peoples with the wealth of education the tribe provides, such as bread baking, social dancing and even a museum with ancient artifacts.

 The Los Portales Museum is run under the auspices of the San Elizario Genealogy & History Society and it is here where you will learn all about the history of this tiny town.
-The museum is tucked away on the side of the San Elizario Presidio Church, itself a hidden gem for history lovers.
+The museum is tucked away on the side of the San Elizario Presidio Church, a hidden gem on its own.
 Some of the artifacts exhibited here include documents and pictures from the Salt War and exhibits as far back as the Spanish Conquest.
-Guests will also find a visitor's center which provides comprehensive information about 'El Paso del Norte'.
+Guests will also find a visitor's center which provides comprehensive information about the surrounding region.